fjvallarino/monomer/tasks.md

 Maybe postponed after release?
   - Make sure WidgetTask/Node association is preserved if node location in tree changes
   - ZStack should set _weIsTopLayer based on used space
+  - Button should handle ReleaseBtn instead of Click (allow multi click)
   - Check multiple resize when opening dialogs
   - Listview is not properly changing styles
     - Label needs to rebuild its glyphs if style/renderArea changes